The need to end the stigma around male suicide in Telford

-It’s good for people to talk when you are having thoughts of suicide weather that’s to someone you know or to a confidential support service.
+It’s good for people to talk when you are having thoughts of suicide, whether that’s to someone you know or to a confidential support service.
 You are not alone, people are here to help.

 The cards provide discrete support and advice on who to contact for anyone experiencing suicidal thoughts or someone who is concerned about someone else.